 Refers to the borrower of a mortgage (i.e home buyer)

-Mortgage brokers are an intermediary between lenders and prospective home buyers.
-They shop around for competitive rates that suit the borrower and assist with documentation.
+Mortgage brokers are intermediaries between lenders and prospective homebuyers.
+They shop around for competitive rates that suit the borrower and assist you with your application.
 Mortgage brokers are paid commissions by the lender, and their service to you is free.

 Mortgage Default Insurance

-Is an insurance designed to protect lenders if borrowers default on their mortgage loan.
-It is a mandatory requirement for all residential mortgage loans with a loan-to-value ratio of more than 80% (i.e. when down payment is less than 20 of the purchase price).
+It is an insurance designed to protect lenders if borrowers default on their mortgage loan.
+It is a mandatory requirement for all residential mortgage loans with a loan-to-value ratio of more than 80% (i.e. when the down payment is less than 20 of the purchase price).

 A financial institution that lends money for a mortgage.
 They may be a bank, credit union, trust company, etc.